gehuhaldwani/pyqs/src/pages/contribute.md

 Only do this if you are familiar with git and github.

--   Fork the repository.
+-   Fork the repository (`main` branch only).
--   Add the file to the `pdfs` folder.
+-   Add the file to the appropriate folder.
 -   Create a pull request.